mxcl/PromiseKit/_posts/2015-02-03-introduction.md

  * `Promise<T>` (Swift)
  * `AnyPromise` (Objective-C)

-Each is designed to be an approproate promise implementation for the strong points of its language.
+Each is designed to be an approproate promise implementation for the strong points of its language:

 * `Promise<T>` is strict, defined and precise.
 * `AnyPromise` is loose, flexible and dynamic.